nathanjansen/blog/README.md

 ## TODO
-[ ] Have one place to manage the styling of components
+[ ] Have one place to manage the styling of components [ ] Subtract Scribe as a separate package

 ## Using components in a .md file